Explore your family's past.

 We all have stories in our family tree waiting to be told

-Taught by leading scholars in family history, and specialists in Australian, European and Asian histories, this practical course will assist you in exploring your family’s past and enable you to become more proficient and comfortable in a digital environment.
+Taught by leading scholars in family history, and specialists in Australian, European and Asian histories, this practical course assists you in exploring your family’s past and enables you to become more proficient and comfortable in a digital environment.

 You can study these units in any order to achieve your personal study goals and tailor the course for you.